 NMS requests for initiating tests, e.g. requiring ANC to schedule loopback test (Ethernet ping) to pinpoint the fault location,

 NMS requests ANC to initiate fault recovery when root cause has been identified.
-The fault recovery process may include such as replacement of a malfunction NE and repair of the faulty unit.
+The fault recovery process may include replacement of a malfunction NE and repair of the faulty unit, etc.

 Automatic fault recovery by ANC